“For I was hungry and you gave me food, I was thirsty and you gave me something to drink,

 I was sick and you took care of me, I was in prison and you visited me.” ~Matthew 25:35-36

 The Soup Kitchen: Founded in 1986, The Soup Kitchen @ AIC is a resource for the homeless, elderly, lonely and poor in Central London.
 Working with this crucial mission, the church supports the provision of free hot meals, clothes and toiletries, and the space provided offers a sense of belonging and community for those who are in need.
-The Soup Kitchen serves around 70 people a day from 10am-12 noon on Monday, Tuesday, Thursday, Friday and Saturday, and the Clothes Closet is open on alternate Mondays.
+The Soup Kitchen serves around 90 people a day from 10am-12 noon Monday through Saturday with a Clothes Closet open on Mondays.
 To find out more information on volunteering, contact our Volunteer Coordinator at email@example.com.
 Alternatively, you can email the Soup Kitchen Director, Alex Brown, for more information on donating or getting involved: SKDirector@amchurch.co.uk.

 Oli and Constance Smith: Working through Serge, an international missions organization, Oli and Constance are working as church-planters in East London.
 They began working with Serge on a church-planting project in Camden Town and have since worked for Serge’s Apprentice Program which trains and equips young people in cross-cultural mission.
 Now working in Walthamstow, Oli and Constance have a passion for seeing those far from the Church encounter Christ for the first time.
 They care about Christ’s kingdom going forward into all spheres of life and the renewal of creation.
 They have recently overseen the creation of a community garden in their local area, and AIC supports them in this and in their ministry.